freesunshine0316/neural-graph-to-seq-mp/README.md

 The code is developed under TensorFlow 1.4.1

-Please create issues if there's any questions!
-That makes things more tractable.
+Please create issues if there are any questions!
+This can make things more tractable.

 ## Data precrocessing
 Our current data loading [code](./src_g2s/G2S_data_stream.py) requires simplified AMR graphs where variable tags, sense tags and quotes are removed.
 For example, the following AMR